 - Facial Dressing.
+You will have saline pads on your eyes to help minimize swelling and bruising, and your vision will be blurry due to the eye ointment placed in your eyes during surgery.
 A dressing is placed around the head and neck to provide moderate compression.
 Keep this dressing dry.
-Underneath your head dressing are two small drains that drain excess fluids and help prevent infection.
-Drains will be removed at your post-op day 1 appointment. - Post-Operative Day 1 Appointment.
+Your surgeon or a staff member will remove the dressing at your post-op day 1 appointment.
+Attached to your head dressing are two small drains that collect excess fluids and help prevent infection.
+Drains will be removed at your post-op day 3 appointment. - Post-Operative Day 1 Appointment.
 You must have a responsible adult drive you to your first office visit post-surgery.
-On this visit your surgeon or a staff member will remove your dressing and drains, then provide you with an elastic (ACE) wrap.
+At this visit your surgeon or a staff member will remove your dressing and provide you with an elastic (ACE) wrap.
 It is important to wear the ace wrap as directed by a staff member and do NOT wear it tightly.
 Too much compression can cause skin breakdown in the neck or cheeks.
 The dressing is intended to be used as support, not as a compression wrap. - Head Elevation.
 Sleep on your back with your head elevated about 30-40 degrees (2-3 pillows).
 Do not sleep on your side.
 Placing a pillow under your knees may help you from turning in your sleep.
 Head elevation helps to minimize swelling.
 Continue this for 2-3 weeks depending on swelling. - Physical Activity.
 You may be up and moving around the house on the day of surgery and thereafter.
 However, avoid all strenuous activity.
 Getting up and moving around helps prevent blood clots from developing. - Facial Movement.
 Keep facial/jaw movement to a minimum.
 Chewing, talking, and laughing should be minimized.
-Avoid turning your head and if you must turn, move the shoulders and head as one unit.
+Avoid turning your head and if you must turn, move the shoulders and head as one unit. - Breathing.

-• Breathing.
 Take deep breaths often when you get home and for the first 24 hours after surgery.
 This helps to expand the base of your lungs.